m4ce/puppet-fluffy/README.md

     log_prefix: 'Fluffy CHAIN=INPUT '
 ```

-Rule ordering can be specified by using the `index` parameter.
+Rule ordering can be specified by using the `order` parameter.

 ##### `checks` (optional)
 Fluffy rollback checks in the form of {'check' => { .. }}